 He has litigated cases in many different jurisdictions, including Florida, Delaware, Massachusetts, and Pennsylvania, in addition to the states where he is admitted.
 He primarily handles complex corporate and commercial matters, as well as employment litigation relating to restrictive covenant, wrongful termination, CEPA, employment discrimination, and sexual harassment.
 He has defended public entities, primarily educational institutions, and has represented parties in products liability, toxic tort, and professional malpractice claims.
 Additionally, Ed has handled matters involving franchise practices, intellectual property, health care, estate, real estate, construction, antitrust, commodities, civil RICO, Fair Credit Reporting Act, consumer fraud, shareholder disputes, civil rights, constitutional law, sports law, personal injury, insurance and reinsurance coverage matters, dram shop, alcohol, defamation, business tort, criminal, and education law matters.

 Ed has litigated construction matters in arbitrations before federal and state courts.
 For over 30 years, he has represented a major mechanical contracting company with offices in New Jersey and New York.
 He represents building contractors, developers, general contractors, contract managers, and owners.

 Ed is a 2008 recipient of the Professionalism Award.
 In 1999 he was awarded the New Jersey Supreme Court’s Fund for Client Protection’s “Client Protection” Award for his outstanding service on behalf of the public and the Bar of New Jersey in his role as Chancery Court-appointed Receiver in the case of Montano v.
 Cohen & Cohen.

 Ed is a past president of the C. Willard Heckel Inn of Court and the Rutgers—Newark Law School Alumni Association.
-He is Trustee of the Trial Attorneys of New Jersey.
-He has been on the faculty of the National Institute for Trial Advocacy for over fifteen years and for the past seven years, has been one of only two non-government faculty members in the New Jersey Attorney General’s Trial Advocacy Institute.
+He has been a Trustee of the Trial Attorneys of New Jersey for 30 years.
+He has been on the faculty of the National Institute for Trial Advocacy for over fifteen years and for the past ten years, has been one of only two non-government faculty members in the New Jersey Attorney General’s Trial Advocacy Institute.
 Ed is currently a master of the New York City American Inn of Court and the Lifland (federal practice) American Inn of Court.
 He has served as a federal arbitrator and state court certified mediator.